antennapedia/antennapedia.com/src/thick/mc_okay.md

 ## Eight: Spitfires

-*In which we learn how Malcolm met Clara.*

-# Spitfires

 Coal Hill was the school Nicola Murray had chosen as the launch site for her civic pride program.
 There was absolutely nothing special about it, other than its location conveniently in Shoreditch.
 It had the usual selection of grubby uniformed children, the usual selection of bright-eyed Labour-voting teachers.
 Malcolm couldn't disapprove of the choice, though he had been scathing on the topic of the Minister's latest program.
 Learn to be good little Britons, to vote and participate in local government, earn prizes for essay-writing about the greatness of Britain.
 The program came complete with little badges that Malcolm had been entirely unable to talk Nicola out of.

 "They're going to call them Murray Youth," he'd said, gritting his teeth, and then he'd wanted to scream when she'd failed to get the joke but had instead simpered at him and used the name on the website.